Send the link below via email or IMCopy

 Nursing Student Response

 I pursued my bachelor’s degree in nursing because I understand the importance of providing high quality patient care.
 I had the opportunity to work in a multi-system ICU floor for an entire year before graduating from the nursing program.
-During that time I got to experience an ICU floor, work with patients with cancer, see multiple cases of sepsis and infection, and even work with postpartum complications like DIC.
+During that time I got to experience an ICU floor, work with patients with cancer, see multiple cases of sepsis and infection, and even work with postpartum complications like PPH.
 During this time, whether the patient’s status got better or worse, I used proper coping methods to handle stress.
 With my strong work ethic, I can be a part of continuing your hospital’s mission of excelling in providing excellent patient care.
 My goal is to one day receive your hospital’s Excellence in Nursing Award.

 What is Your Greatest Weakness?